yubai/tube/doc/manual/conf.rst

 ``write_stage_pool_size`` is used for sending buffer or file to client connection.
 Tube employed a blocking writing scheme, therefore this value could be larger.
 Mostly is could be 1-2 times larger than number of cores of the CPU.

 ``handler_stage_pool_size`` is the thread pool used for HTTP handlers, this parameter should be tuned according to server loads and demands.

+``parser_stage_pool_size`` is the thread pool used for parsing HTTP protocols, this parameter should be small, since parsing HTTP protocol is CPU bounded.

 Thread pool size is a sensitive performance tuning parameter, we will give some of advices in the :doc:`perf` chapter.